micurs/relax.js/readme.md

 vagrant up
 ```

-# Compile relax.js
+# Compile the Relax.js module

-The Realx.js framework is written in Typescript.
+The Relax.js framework is written in Typescript.
 To compile it type the following:

 ```bash
 cd /relaxjs
 gulp
 ```

-To compile on the fly everytime you change any `*.ts` file in `/relaxjs/src` you can run the watch task define in the gulpfile.
+To compile on the fly every time you change any `*.ts` file in `/relaxjs/src` you can run the watch task define in the gulpfile.

 ```bash
 gulp watch